newt0/gatsbybootcamp-transcription/16.Getting Started with Contentful/chapter16.md

 We also have the date, and finally we have the actual post content.
 So those are three distinct fields and we're going to be adding three fields to the blog posts content model.
 Let's go ahead and add our very first field right here.
-We can see that with Contentful, we have a lot of field options.
+We can see that with `Contentful`, we have a lot of field options.
 This could be a text field, a complex, rich text field with formatting images and mawr.
 It could be a simple text field.
 It could be a number, date and time location, media, a Boolean like a check box and a whole bunch of other options.